Elekester/Starlit-Village/Guides/Catching Up.md

 |Augments|_Boss Soul III_, _Gigas Stat II_, _Stat IV_, _Stats Dualble II_ and _Alts Secreta II_|

 \* This gear is not equippable utnil level 61. <br />
-† This armor come in four variants.
+† Eptize armor comes in four variants.
 The base version, Arga (Melee and Ranged), Belta (Ranged and Technique), and Sheza (Melee and Technique).
 The non-base versions grant a potency boost with the listed weapons types. <br />
 ‡ Eptize comes in two variants Eptize Vida which boosts HP and Eptize Vio which boosts PP.

 ### Stia Checklist